RasaHQ/rasa/README.md

 # parsa
 [ ![Codeship Status for amn41/parsa](https://app.codeship.com/projects/b06f6000-7444-0134-8053-76df66f7aa2d/status?branch=master)](https://app.codeship.com/projects/179147)

+## Motivation

 Parsa is a tool for intent classification and entity extraction.
+You can think of parsa as a set of high level APIs for building your own language parser using existing NLP and ML libraries.
 The intended audience is mainly people developing bots.
-It can be used as a drop-in replacement [wit](https://wit.ai), [LUIS](https://luis.ai), or [api.ai](https://api.ai), but as a local service rather than a web API.
+It can be used as a drop-in replacement for [wit](https://wit.ai) or [LUIS](https://luis.ai), but works as a local service rather than a web API.

-You can think of parsa as a set of high level APIs for building your own language parser using existing NLP and ML libraries.
+The setup process is designed to be as simple as possible.
+If you're currently using wit or LUIS, you just:
+1. download your app data from wit or LUIS and feed it into parsa
+2. run parsa on your machine and switch the URL of your wit/LUIS api calls to `localhost:5000/parse`.

 Reasons you might use this over one of the aforementioned services:
 - you don't have to hand over your data to FB/MSFT/GOOG